swiney/portfolio/_projects/02-procedural-animation.md

 * The body is assigned a built-in Damped Transform Constraint, to smooth out movements.
 * The body is told to move towards a target position.
 * Every leg is set up with a built-in IK Constraint.
 * Each foot has a goal area it needs to keep close to.
-When the leg extends too far from this goal (due to the body moving away), the leg will take a step to the position.
+When the leg extends too far from this goal (due to the body moving away), the leg will take a step to the new position.
-* Arachnids tend to move their legs in pairs.
-So I implemented a similar logic here.
+* Arachnids tend to move their legs in pairs, so I implemented a similar logic here.
 Legs **diagonally opposite** each other will try to take steps at the same time.
 Legs **directly opposite** each other will avoid taking steps until the opposite leg has finished its step.

 With the described logic above, it will seem like the legs are always 'catching up' to the body, because that's essentially what is happening — the body moves first, and the legs try to follow.
 To mitigate this, the logic overshoots the legs' stepping positions.